MartinPaulEve/evusheld/0_impact.md

 ---
 layout: page
 title: "The Forgotten 500k Campaign: Patient Equality and Global Impact"
-description: In the spring of 2022 during the pandemic, a small group of individuals ignited a movement that would go on to become the largest patient equality campaign in the history of the United Kingdom, with far-reaching global consequences.
-This campaign, known as the Forgotten 500k, was born out of a dire need for immunocompromised patients to have their voices heard and their health safeguarded during the pandemic.
-Immunocompromised patients are extremely vulnerable to the virus due to their weakened immune system and lower responses to coronavirus vaccines.
+description: In the spring of 2022, during the pandemic, a small group of individuals ignited a movement that would go on to become the largest patient equality campaign in the history of the United Kingdom, with far-reaching global consequences.
 image: assets/images/sign.jpg
 nav-menu: true
 ---